nextstrain/docs.nextstrain.org/src/tutorials/zika.rst

    nextstrain build --cpus 1 .

-This runs all of the manual steps above up through the auspice export.
-View the results the same way you did before to confirm it produced the same Zika build you made manually.
+This runs all of the manual steps above, up through ``augur export``.
+View the results the same way you did before to confirm it produced the same dataset.

-Note that automated builds will only re-run steps when the data changes.
-This means builds will pick up where they left off if they are restarted after being interrupted.
-If you want to force a re-run of the whole build, first remove any previous output with ``nextstrain build --cpus 1 . clean``.
+Note that Snakemake will only re-run rules when the data changes.
+This means workflows will pick up where they left off if they are restarted after being interrupted.
+If you want to force a re-run of the whole workflow, first remove any previous output with ``nextstrain build --cpus 1 . clean``.

 Next steps
 ==========

 -  Learn more about :doc:`Augur commands <augur:index>`.
 -  Learn more about :doc:`Auspice visualizations <auspice:index>`.
--  Fork the `Zika tutorial pathogen repository on GitHub <https://github.com/nextstrain/zika-tutorial>`_, modify the Snakefile to make your own pathogen build, and learn :doc:`how to contribute to nextstrain.org </guides/share/community-builds>`.
+-  Fork the `Zika tutorial pathogen repository on GitHub <https://github.com/nextstrain/zika-tutorial>`_, modify the Snakefile to make your own pathogen workflow, and learn :doc:`how to contribute to nextstrain.org </guides/share/community-builds>`.